kjwilder/accurate-sums/README.md

   my tests.
 I believe my correction may not handle some edge cases but have not found any (nor tried hard to find them).
-- The three test files provide the results of applying the above two algorithms and ordinary addition to various sequence of numbers.
+- The three test files provide the results of applying the above two algorithms and ordinary addition to various sequences of numbers.
 The differences in the results demonstrate how the various strategies handle round-off and cancellation errors.